-Currently I have are two areas constructed with a crushed limestone footing.
-The area around the horse-paddock shelter and my round pen had layers of ground removed.
-Crushed limestone (compacted and leveled) was put in its place.
+Currently I have two areas covered with a crushed limestone footing.
+The area around my horse-paddock shelter and my round pen had layers of ground removed and crushed limestone (compacted and leveled) put in its place.
 In the round pen, there is also a layer of geotextile fabric placed between the base layer and the compacted footing.
 The footing around the shed allows the horses to have a place to stand out of the mud.
 The round pen footing allows me a place to ride mud-free.

 The area around the horses’ run-in-shed was originally installed in 2013.
 In 2019, it was resurfaced with additional limestone.
 That same year, I had the round pen footing installed.
 It is a definite blessing to have those areas mud-free (except for what the horses track onto the surfaces from other areas- there is maintenance involved in trying to keep them clean).
 Pre-installation, I used to have my boots sucked off by mud in the horse paddock.
 And the horses would have to huddle inside the run-in-shed if they wanted to stand out of the mud.
 Riding in the round pen was out of the question anytime the ground got wet.